 - Sweet bread/conchas:Sweet bread is a type of Caribbean bread that’s often made with raisins and other sweeteners.
 It’s high in sugar and calories, so it’s best to avoid it if you’re trying to eat healthy (7).
 Oat bread, rye, seeded bread, or whole wheat bread are all better options because they’re high in fiber and nutrients.

 - Fried rice:Rice is a staple in the Caribbean, but it’s often fried in unhealthy oils.
 This makes it high in calories and unhealthy fats.
 Additionally, white rice has been stripped of fiber and can cause a spike in blood sugar levels.
 Boiled brown rice is a healthier alternative because it’s higher in fiber and nutrients (2).

 - Pepper Soup and other Fatty Meats: Pepper soup is a type of Caribbean soup that’s often made with fatty meats like beef, pork, or lamb.
-These meats are high in saturated fat, which can increase your risk of heart disease (3).
+These meats are high in saturated fat, which can increase your risk of heart disease if eaten in excess (3).

-The salt in the soup can also cause high blood pressure.
+The salt in the soup can also contribute to high blood pressure.
 Choose leaner meats like chicken or fish instead, and limit your sodium intake by avoiding high-sodium condiments like soy sauce.